sigmod-spj/sigmod-spj/README.md

 # sigmod-spj

-`spj-full.pdf` is the full version of the paper that contains all proofs.
+`spj-full.pdf` is the full version of the paper that contains all proofs and SQL's.
+==It has been updated for revision.==

 - Synthetic: Experiments for synthetic datasets (uniform and zipf)
 - Benchmark: Experiments for benchmark datasets (TPCDS Q28 and Q54)